CuriousPan/FaceMaskDetection/README.md

 pip install sklearn
 ```

-***Note 1:*** keras is included in tensorflow, however there can be some problems.
+***Note 1:*** keras is included in Tensorflow, however there can be some problems.
 In this case install keras separetly.

 ***Note 2:*** make sure all versions of listed libraries are compatible with each other.